 If you have an air-source heat pump, your outdoor unit does double duty and works during the winter to extract heat from the air and send it into your home.
-These types of units are especially common in Las Vegas, so it’s important to do this check.
-Assuming you have a typical air conditioner, though, you can continue the covering process.
+These units are especially common in Las Vegas, so it’s important to keep this in mind.
+Then, assuming you have a typical air conditioner, you can continue the covering process.

 It’s also a good idea to check and make sure that there are no leaves or other debris in the bottom of the outdoor unit.
 Normally, this debris isn’t a problem.
-However, with a cover on your outdoor unit, the unit won’t be able to breathe as well, meaning that any moisture that gets into your unit will moisten the debris and potentially cause rust.
+However, with a cover on your outdoor unit, the unit won’t be able to breathe as well.
+This means any moisture that gets into your unit will moisten the debris and potentially cause rust.

 What Is the Best Kind of Cover?

 The cover should also be stretchable to ensure a tight fit over your outdoor unit.
 A tight-fitting cover will help to prevent leaves from blowing between the cover and the unit and causing rust.

-Maintaining Your Outdoor Unit’s Appearance
+Maintaining The Outdoor Unit’s Appearance

 After all, if leaves or other debris adhere to your unit during the winter, they could leave prints on the unit that could be permanent.

 Outdoor Unit Care Tips

-Whether or not you choose to cover your outdoor unit, there are other steps you can take to care for your outdoor HVAC unit.
+Whether or not you choose to cover your outdoor unit, that’s up to you.
+However, there are other steps you can take to care for your outdoor HVAC unit.
 One critical component of this process is keeping the unit clean.

-Using a normal garden hose, you can clean the fins on the side and under the bottom of your outdoor unit anytime it gets dirty.
+Using a standard garden hose, you can easily clean your unit.
+Clean the fins on the side and under the bottom of your outdoor unit anytime it gets dirty.

 One of the biggest risks of using a cover is moisture retention.
 Under normal circumstances, your outdoor HVAC unit is quite good at drying out after it gets wet.
 It is designed with an angled bottom.

-However, if you block the top and sides are blocked with a cover, the evaporation will slow down or stop, meaning that water sits in the unit longer than it should.
+However, if you block the top and sides with a cover, the evaporation will slow down or stop.
+This means that water sits in the unit longer than it should.
 That’s why we at The Cooling Company highly recommend that you use a breathable cover if you feel that a cover is necessary.

 We’ve Got What It Takes